 After graduating from the University of Leeds, Dr. Ghani completed basic surgical training in Edinburgh followed by urological surgery training in London.
 He was awarded a Master of Surgery thesis from the University of London for research on percutaneous renal stone surgery.
 Following completion of sub-specialist training in Endourology at the Stone Unit at Guy’s Hospital, London, Dr. Ghani was awarded The Urology Foundation Scholarship and undertook fellowship training in robotic surgery at the Vattikuti Urology Institute, Henry Ford Hospital, Detroit.

-Dr. Ghani has received numerous prizes for his presentations and research from the American Urological Association, Endourological Society, and the European Association of Urology, and has lectured and taught surgeons throughout the world.
-He is an Assistant Editor for the Journal of Urology and serves on the editorial boards of the British Journal of Urology International and Nature Reviews Urology.
+Dr. Ghani has received numerous prizes for his presentations and research from the American Urological Association, Endourological Society, European Association of Urology, and has lectured and taught surgeons throughout the world.
+He is an Assistant Editor for the Journal of Urology and serves on the editorial board of Nature Reviews Urology.

 Areas of Interest